SDWebImage/SDWebImageSwiftUI/README.md

 }
 ```

 Note: This `WebImage` using `Image` for internal implementation, which is the best compatible for SwiftUI layout and animation system.
-But it supports static image format only, because unlike `UIImageView` in UIKit, SwiftUI's `Image` does not support animated image and vector image.
+But it supports static image format only, because unlike `UIImageView` in UIKit, SwiftUI's `Image` does not support animated image or vector image.

 ### Using `AnimatedImage` to play animation